 While there are some citizen developers that use XML or EDI to exchange data.
 There are others too that use more generic formats like spreadsheets or text files.
 In either use case, using standardized data integration practices promotes flexibility.
 This also allows you to choose from an array of many formats to satisfy any data transformation and integration requirements.

 Further, we can also save costs by reusing APIs to open new revenue streams.
 In short, low-code/no-code platforms can help businesses build applications in a faster, more reliable, and more efficient manner.
-Also, one should that these low-code/no-code platforms are here to stay, but should not be mistaken as a replacement for human innovation.
-These platforms/tools (though good) are becoming essential to fields like modern analytics, reporting, etc. But in some cases, we will continue to rely on professional developers to generate insights in a way that leads to real business value.
+Also, one should note that these low-code/no-code platforms are here to stay, but should not be mistaken as a replacement for human innovation.
+These platforms and tools are becoming essential to fields like modern analytics, reporting, etc. But in some cases, we will continue to rely on professional developers to generate insights in a way that leads to real business value.